Erfurt Program: Revisionism and challenge from the right

 The unprecedented prosperity and rising real wages of the late 1890s began to undermine the Erfurt Program's core prediction of ever-increasing misery for the proletariat.
 This gave rise to Revisionism, a theoretical challenge articulated by Eduard Bernstein.
 Bernstein argued that capitalism was not heading for an imminent collapse but was, in fact, developing a capacity for adjustment and a more equitable distribution of wealth.
 He challenged the party to abandon its revolutionary rhetoric and to embrace a fully reformist, democratic-socialist path.

 In southern Germany, where class lines were less sharply drawn, a reformist wing of the party had already emerged.
 They challenged the Erfurt Program's thesis that the peasantry was doomed and advocated for policies to protect small agricultural holdings, a direct contradiction of the program's precept that the SPD was a party of the proletariat.
 At the 1895 Breslau congress, this "agrarian question" led to a full-scale debate over a proposal to add a peasant plank to the Erfurt Program.
 While Bebel argued for the commission's report, Kautsky and Clara Zetkin led the opposition, which successfully defeated the proposal by a vote of 158 to 63, preserving the party's official proletarian purity.

-The party's right wing, including Bernstein and the southern reformists, thus attacked the revolutionary theory of the Erfurt Program in favour of its gradualist practice.
+The party's right wing, including Bernstein and the southern reformists, thus attacked the revolutionary theory of the Erfurt Program in favor of its gradualist practice.
 The resistance to Revisionism was stiff, in part because the Erfurt Program's radical rhetoric captured the "enduring spirit of the heroic years" of struggle under the Anti-Socialist Laws, creating a powerful emotional attachment to hardline opposition.